 by Kevin Etta, Caroline Gilger, Andrew Maatman, Tuoxuan Ren, Logan Wedel, Chandana Tamma, and Cristinel Ababei

 Published onSep 06, 2019

 A 320x256 RGB LED Electronic Display Controlled via WiFi from Mobile Application

 We present the design of a 320x256 RGB LED electronic display board intended to be used as a platform to present information of current and future events in schools or office buildings.
 The proposed design can display up to eight different images, which may include text and graphics.
 The rendering of these images is done periodically, with the duration of the period being controlled by the user.
 The images can be created from slides of a power point presentation or directly from stored photos.
 Loading of new images to the display board is done wirelessly via WiFi from an Android App running on a portable device such as a tablet or a smartphone.
-We present experimental results on a completed and fully operational prototype system, which includes the RGB LED display board together with the custom-build microcontroller board as well as the Android App.
+We present experimental results on a completed and fully operational prototype system, which includes the RGB LED display board together with the custom-built microcontroller board as well as the Android App.
 While the current use-application is as an informative message board in a school set-up, the proposed system can be used in any other indoor application.
 For outdoor usage, the system would require an additional weather-proof enclosure and fixtures.

 Target group: undergraduate students, trained engineers, scientists in embedded systems and image processing

 Skills required: Hardware assembly – easy; surface mount PCB – advanced; embedded C firmware – easy; Android programming - easy

 RGB LED; Electronic display; WiFi communication; Open source